kind3r/ttlock-sdk-js/docs/SDK-Analysis.md

 # Original SDK analisys

+> The analisys is done only on the **`LockType.LOCK_TYPE_V3`** that use command protocol V3 lock as there are 7 types of locks that use slightly different type of protocol and features.
+It is possible to extend in the future to also support this type of locks.

 ## SDK init and scanning

 - `TTLockClient::getDefault` - singleton*ish* pattern (*most of the classes are like this*)